TheStaticTurtle/website_blog/content/posts/20230808_Moving platforms/index.md

   - samuel
 ---

 For a while now, I used ghost for my blog platform.
-A while ago, I decided that enought was enought I was going to migrate to another platform.
+A while ago, I decided that enough was enought I was going to migrate to another platform.
 Hugo was selected and lots of development occured.

 <!--more-->